A diet based on behaviour

 I simply took the best of what the nutritionalists have to offer on what to eat, and then I concentrated my research on HOW to eat.
 That is, examining the patterns of eating, our routines and the temptations we all have to deal with, day in - day out, if we are going to stick with a diet.
 And it doesn't matter whether it be Palio, Dukan, the Wartime Rationing Diet (yes, really) or whatever, the challenge is always the same.

 It turned out that behavioural research does offer a lot to help us stick to a diet.
 And what's more we can turn that advice into simple actions that make sticking to a diet easier.
-I've called them 'grooves'; little paths that are easy to follow.
-They are the little messages, nudges and suggestions that we can use to change our behaviour.
+I think of them as 'grooves'; they're behavioural paths that are easy to follow.
+They are the messages and practices that we can use to change our behaviour.
 It's a like launching an advertising campaign on just one person.
 And it's even more effective than a talking meerkat.